 2.2.3.2.5 contributions to fostering a campus climate that supports and respects faculty, staff, and students who have diverse cultures, backgrounds, and points of view;

-2.2.3.2.6 effective management or improvement of administrative procedures or programs;
+2.2.3.2.6 contributions to the management or improvement of administrative procedures or programs;

 2.2.3.2.7 contributions to knowledge as editors of scholarly publications, or service on editorial boards, juries, or panels;

-2.2.3.2.8 contributions to the operation of state or federal agencies.
+2.2.3.2.8 contributions to the operation of public or private organizations, boards, and agencies;

+2.2.3.2.9 contributions to NDSU’s Land Grant mission.

 2.3 The foregoing lists are not exhaustive, and other forms of information and evidence might be produced in support of the quality and significance of the candidate's work.
 The mission statements and specific promotion and tenure criteria of the individual academic units are important in defining the appropriate forms of evidence in the context of the candidate's discipline and distribution of responsibilities.